sirNugg3ts/sirNugg3ts/README.md

 ###### **YACE - Yet Another Computer Engineer**

-- 🔭 I’m currently working looking for a job
+- 🔭 I’m currently working @ Noesis

-- 🌱 I’m currently learning abp.io framework and Angular
+- 🌱 I’m currently learning Sitecore

 - ⚡ Fun fact: I'm powered by Nuggets and Coca-Cola mostly.
 I also do some photos and DJ in my spare time